How to Win a Zwift Race

-Zwift Racing Tips- At the Start Prepare for a Sprint
+Zwift Racing Success- At the Start Prepare for a Sprint

 Zwift races start hard and if you're racing in the A category they stay hard for a number of minutes.
 They're more like a cyclocross race where the first lap is often the hardest of a race as riders attempt to settle into a high placing before serious gaps open up.
 It's much harder to bridge those gaps further into a race when you're tired.
 This is one of the ways Zwift racing most differs from real-life road racing.

 Be prepared by riding hard in the seconds before the starting klaxon goes off and aim to maintain a high wattage (Maybe 5-6 w/kg depending on your racing level) for a couple of minutes before settling into a more controlled workload around your FTP level.

 Learn to Draft on Zwift- It's Not as Easy as Real-Life